chesh27/RoboND-Perception-Project/README.md

 - I was able to identify and correctly label 3 out of 3 objects in the first world, 4 out of 5 in the second and 8/8 in the third world

 # Project Setup
-For this setup, catkin_ws is the name of active ROS Workspace, if your workspace name is different, change the commands accordingly
+For this setup, catkin_ws is the name of active ROS Workspace.
+This can be created by:
-If you do not have an active ROS workspace, you can create one by:

 ```sh
 $ mkdir -p ~/catkin_ws/src